brxken128/dexios/README.md

 Or you can download a pre-compiled binary from [the releases page](https://github.com/brxken128/dexios/releases)!

+## Update Status

+Dexios will receive frequent updates, and they are always tested before being released.
+Starting with v7.0.0, there should be no breaking changes made to anything - this means your files will be backwards-compatible, and always supported.

 ## Reporting a Vulnerability

 Please report any vulnerabilities as a Github issue - we believe all issues should be known, and they are likely to get resolved very quickly this way.
 Thank you.